Bilery-Zoo/Castrated-MySQL-Group-Replication-Deploy/README.md

 Your attention:

-	each of scripts should optionally do the parameters resetting at mascot area before executing
+	Each of scripts should optionally do the parameters resetting at mascot area before executing